ljbo82/cms/README.md

 ## Licensing

-This project is licensed under the Apache License 2.0.
-See the files called LICENSE and NOTICE for more information.
+This project is distributed under MIT License.
+Please see the [LICENSE](LICENSE) file for details on copying and distribution.

 ## Contact